SOUTH TYNESIDE SPECIFIC LINK

 - have fair and transparent systems to enable social workers to develop their professional skills and knowledge throughout their careers through an entitlement to formal and informal CPD, including Practice educator and/or specialist training as appropriate;

-- encourage social workers to plan, reflect on and record CPD activity, using recording tools, such as an e-portfolio.
+- encourage social workers to plan, reflect on and record CPD activity, including logging it online with Social Work England.

 All employers should: